 Chapter fliers to hand out to interested members of the public

-A single trishaw requires roughly 5’x8’ space for storage.
-Smaller than a car, but much more space than a bicycle.
+A single trishaw requires roughly 5’x8’ for storage.
+Smaller than a car, but much larger than a bicycle.
 There are a few different places to consider that may fit this requirement:

 In the garage of a core volunteer